learn-co-curriculum/dsc-image-classification-with-mlps-lab/README.md

 As we can see, the labels for each digit image in the training set are stored as the corresponding integer value -- if the image is of a 5, then the corresponding label will be `5`.
 This means that this is a **_Multiclass Classification_** problem, which means that we need to **_One-Hot Encode_** our labels before we can use them for training.

-Luckily, Keras provides a really easy utility function to handle this for us.
+Luckily, TensorFlow provides a really easy utility function to handle this for us.

 In the cell below:

 * Use the function `to_categorical()` to one-hot encode our labels.
-This function can be found in the `keras.utils` sub-module.
+This function can be found in the `tf.keras.utils` sub-module.
 Pass in the following parameters:
     * The object we want to one-hot encode, which will be `y_train`/`y_test`
     * The number of classes contained in the labels, `10`